Maprunner/rg2/README.md

 # Routegadget 2.0

 ## Latest news
-Version 0.5.0 was released on 15 February 2014 and has been installed on all routegadget.co.uk sites.
-The main changes are:
+Version 0.6.0 was released on 7 March 2014 and has been installed on all routegadget.co.uk sites.
+The main change is the inclusion of Manager functionality to allow the creation of new events.
+For more details see the [wiki](https://github.com/Maprunner/rg2/wiki/Manager-details).
-* Enhanced GPS file adjustment.
-You can now add intermediate points to your route and adjust them.
-* Improved touch interface that should support drag and pinch-zoom on most devices.
-* Configuration menu (cog icon in top right).
-You can set course overprint and route line widths and set map intensity.
-* Replay control panel is now only displayed when you are on the results tab.
-* Several other minor improvements based on user feedback.

 ## What is RouteGadget?
 Routegadget is a Web application for drawing and comparing orienteering routes.
 The original version was developed by Jarkko Ryyppö, and